jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 ![ConfusionMatrix](https://user-images.githubusercontent.com/16946556/64449401-a85e4b80-d094-11e9-9fad-f94418b5adda.png)

 Here is the Confusion Matrix from the final model.
 I wanted to produce a graphical plot for it rather than just a text printout in R but didn't know how, so I googled code on how to produce one and found this which worked out well.
-Of the 287 observations in the training set, the model correctly predicted 245 of them, with an acccuracy of 85.4% as shown above.
+Of the 287 observations in the test set, the model correctly predicted 245 of them, with an acccuracy of 85.4% as shown above.
 While not perfect this helps show that the model is reasonably accurate and will be a good indicator to help us figure out what the actual All-NBA Teams might be.

 ------------------------------------------------------------------------------------------------------------------------------------------